Prostatic calcification is a common finding, especially after the age of 50. They may be solitary but usually occur in clusters 7.

 Calcifications appear as brightly echogenic foci that may or may not show posterior shadowing 3.

-Calcifcations appear as hyper-attenuating foci of variable thickness 3.
+Calcifications appear as hyperattenuating foci of variable thickness 3.

 SWI sequences may be used to identify calcifications.